 How to Create a Wedding Menu

-While the flexibility of Weight Watchers makes it easy to have a wedding menu that works with your plan, there are some strategies that make it even easier.
+While the flexibility of WW makes it easy to have a wedding menu that works with your plan, there are some strategies that make it even easier.
 (You can use some of these tips to navigate the menu at someone else’s wedding, too.)

 Tips for a Healthier Wedding Menu

 “If you don’t eat for a long time, then drink alcohol during cocktail hour, you’re going to naturally go overboard with food when dinner is served,” says Dana Hunnes, PhD, senior dietitian at Ronald Reagan UCLA Medical Center and adjunct assistant professor at the UCLA Fielding School of Public Health in Los Angeles.